scientiac/scifox/README.md

 6. Make all the customizations you want.
 7. Enjoy!

-> I am using [FantasqueSansM Nerd Font](https://www.nerdfonts.com/font-downloads) in this configuration as a preferred font (you might want to download it) but you can change it easily in the 'FONTS' section in `userChrome` and `userConfig` css files.
+> I am using [FantasqueSansM Nerd Font](https://www.nerdfonts.com/font-downloads) in this configuration as a preferred font (you might want to download it) but you can change it easily in the 'FONTS' section in `userChrome` and `userContent` css files.

 ## 🚀 Usage